 There are a few steps you can take to ensure sleeping on your side is a little easier if you suffer from SPD.

-- Prop a pillow under your belly when sleeping to list your stomach and take pressure off your low back and improve your spinal and pelvic alignment
+- Prop a pillow under your belly when sleeping to lift your stomach.
+This also takes pressure off your low back and improve your spinal and pelvic alignment

 - Swap your regular cotton nightwear with silk or satin pajamas as you can slide around in bed, rather than having to pick yourself up to turn over

-However, if none of this works and you are very uncomfortable sleeping on your side, trying sleeping at an incline, or even in a recliner chair or on the couch propped up with pillows.
+However, if none of this works and you are very uncomfortable sleeping on your side, trying sleeping at an incline position.
+You can also try sleeping in a recliner chair or on the couch propped up with pillows.